• Target level of study

 Professional integration

-To give students the opportunity to specialize in a specific area of chemistry in line with their career plans, a range of specialties are offered, enabling them to move into the following sectors of activity:
+To give students the opportunity to specialize in a specific field of chemistry in line with their career plans, various specializations are offered, allowing them to focus on the following sectors:

 • Health